-U.S., Taliban close to deal as fighting intensifies
+U.S., Taliban near Afghanistan deal, fighting intensifies in north

 Suicide bombings and combat operations have continued throughout the talks and the fighting in the north underlined the vulnerability of large parts of Afghanistan, where the Taliban control more territory than at any time since being overthrown by a U.S.-led campaign in 2001.

-Additional reporting by James Mackenzie in KABUL, Jibran Ahmad in PESHAWAR, Sardar Razmal in KUNDUZ; Editing by Clarence Fernandez
+Additional reporting by James Mackenzie in KABUL, Jibran Ahmad in PESHAWAR, Sardar Razmal in KUNDUZ; Editing by Clarence Fernandez and Kenneth Maxwell